1iverea9er/Indoor-Thermal-Comfort/README.md

 # Comfort Tool Sensors for Home Assistant

-This is a custom [Home Assistant](https://www.home-assistant.io/) integration that provides calculated thermal comfort indicators using the [CBE Comfort Tool](https://comfort.cbe.berkeley.edu/) library.
+This is a custom [Home Assistant](https://www.home-assistant.io/) integration that provides calculated thermal comfort indicators using the [CBE Comfort Tool](https://comfort.cbe.berkeley.edu/) logic.

 ## 🧊 Features